Sakhalin-I: Consortium

 Both Russian entities are Rosneft affiliates.

+Restructured with a new project company, Sakhalin 1 LLC in October 2023, Sakhalinmorneftegas-Shelf became the new manager of the project.

 Environment

 Scientists and environmental groups have voiced concern that the Sakhalin-I oil and gas project in the Russian Far East, operated by an ExxonMobil subsidiary Exxon Neftegas, threatens the critically endangered western gray whale population.
 Approximately 130 western gray whales remain, of which only 30-35 are reproductive females.
 These whales only feed during the summer and autumn, in feeding grounds which happen to lie adjacent to Sakhalin-I project onshore and offshore facilities and associated activities along the northeast coast of Sakhalin Island.
 Particular concerns were caused by the decision to construct a pier and to start shipping in Piltun Lagoon.

 Since 2006, the International Union for the Conservation of Nature (IUCN) has convened the Western Gray Whale Advisory Panel (WGWAP), consisting of marine scientists who provide expert analysis and advice concerning impacts on the endangered western gray whale population from oil and gas projects in the area, including Sakhalin-I.

 In February 2009, the WGWAP reported that the number of western gray whales observed in the near-shore (primary) feeding area had significantly declined in the summer of 2008, which coincides with industrial activities conducted by ENL (and other companies) in the area.
 The WGWAP suggested a moratorium on all industrial activities in the area until their effects had been studied or plans made to mitigate any negative effects of industrial activity had been implemented.
 Cooperation of Sakhalin Energy-ENL with the scientific panel investigating gray whales was hampered by confidentiality agreements and by ENL's lack of motivation to cooperate with the process.

 ExxonMobil has responded that since 1997 the company has invested over $40 million to the western whale monitoring program.

 In June 2018 the Sakhalin Environment Watch reported a huge die off of Pacific herring fish at the River Kadylaniy near Sakhalin's pipeline outlet.
 Low oxygen concentrations, related to oil production work has been suggested as the culprit.